-Ann Gray, FAIA, FRICS is both a licensed architect and real estate broker.
-Ann founded GRAY Real Estate Advisors in 1995 providing consulting services to property owners, brokers, and land-use attorneys on entitlements, development, and positioning to optimize outcomes of complex deals and properties.
-Project types include land, commercial, mixed-use, multi-family, education and entertainment.
+Building on her broad range of experience in both institutional and commercial property, Ann founded GRAY Real Estate Advisors in 1995 to providing consulting services to owners, brokers, and land-use attorneys on entitlements, development, and positioning to optimize outcomes for complex properties.
+Project types include land, commercial, mixed-use, multi-family and entertainment.

-Ann was Executve Director of Development at Paramount Pictures for eight years where she oversaw approximately $250 million in acquisition, entitlements, master planning and design of new construction and remodeling of corporate and production facilities, technical upgrades and utility infrastructure.
-During her tenure the studio constructed three new office buildings, three new parking structures, several sound stage technical and seismic upgrades, a new film archive building and many thousands of square feet of corporate and production churn.
-Prior to her work at Paramount, Ann was Vice President of Development at Indivest where she managed the pre-construction phases of a 22-story Class A office building.
-Over the course of her career she has been involved in over a billion dollars in successful project outcomes.
+Ann was Executive Director of Planning and Development at Paramount Pictures for eight years where she oversaw property acquisition, master planning, entitlements and design of new construction and remodeling of corporate and production facilities.
+During her tenure the studio constructed major new office buildings, parking structures, several sound stage technical and seismic upgrades, a new film archive building and many thousands of square feet of corporate and production churn.
+Prior to her work at Paramount, Ann was VP Development at Indivest where she managed pre-construction of high-rise commercial projects.
+Over the course of her career, she has been involved in approximately a billion and a half dollars in successful project outcomes.